threecuptea/kafka-streams-examples/README.md

        I wrote WordCountIntegrationTest to start EmbeddedKafkaServer, create wordcount in/out topic, pass bootstrap server(host:port) of the EmbeddedKafkaServer to WordCountLambdaDemo to start KafkaStream.
-Then I use TestUtils to publish message to wordcount in topic and TestUtils to consume ConsumerRecords (I ports from kafka-src IntegrationTestUtils and TestUtils) within timeout.
+Then I use TestUtils to publish message to wordcount in topic and to consume ConsumerRecords (I ports from kafka-src IntegrationTestUtils and TestUtils) within timeout.
        I couldn't get it to work.